cgrace0044/pp4_zaragoza_restaurants/README.md

 ![featured](docs/readme_images/featured.webp)

 **Map/Contact Section**

 ![map](docs/readme_images/map_contact.webp)

 - Below the about section there is a map marking where Letters From Zaragoza is located.
-This is done via an intergration with the Google Maps API.
+This is done via an integration with the Google Maps API.
-- It is not necessary to hide Google maps API keys.
+- It is not necessary to hide Google Maps API keys.
 However I have restricted the usage to specific domains.
 - There is an email address shown.
 When clicked the email link opens an email window with the 'To' field automatically populated with the Letters From Zaragoza email address.

 ### Browse Restaurants

 ![browse restaurants](docs/readme_images/browse_restaurants.webp)

-- The Restaurants page contains cards for the best restaurant by category in Zaragoza (e.g. best burger, best ramen etc)
+- The **Restaurants page** contains cards for the best restaurant by category in Zaragoza (e.g. best burger, best ramen etc).
-- Eight reviews are contained on each page and then pagination kicks in.
-A link to the next page of reviews shows at the bottom of the page.
+- **Pagination** shows eight reviews per page, with a link to the next page at the bottom.
-- A back button also displays on the second page or more.
+- A **back button** also displays on the second page or more.
+- **Each restaurant card** includes
-- Each restaurant card contains the post title, the restaurant name and an image of the restaurant.
+  - the post title,
+  - the restaurant name and
+  - an image of the restaurant.
-- Only reviews with the status of published are included here.
+- Only **published reviews** are shown.
 Clicking anywhere inside the card will take the user to the detailed restaurant review.

 ### Restaurant Detail Page
 **Masthead Section**